home-assistant/home-assistant.io/source/more-info/free-space.markdown

 If all else fails, you need to expand your storage.

-If you are running Home Assistant as a VM, you can just give it more and on the next boot Home Assistant will auto-expand to use the newly added space.
+If you are running Home Assistant as a VM, you can give it more, look at the documentation for your hypervisor on how to expand disks for virtual machines and on the next boot Home Assistant will auto-expand to use the newly added space.

 If you are not running a VM, you need to replace your storage medium (typically this will be a SD card).